yevh/VulnPlanet/infra/IMDS_access.md

 # Token is not required for instance IMDS access

-In the code examples instance metadata service can be interacted with freely
+In the code example instance metadata service can be interacted with freely

 ```terraform
  resource "aws_instance" "bad_example" {